 II.
-Siskiyou County's Duties Under CESA
+Shasta County's Duties Under CESA

-The California Legislature has declared that: "it is the policy of the state to conserve, protect, restore, and enhance any endangered species or any threatened species and its habitat."
-"Central to CESA is its prohibition on the taking of an endangered or threatened species."
+The California Legislature has declared that: "it is the policy of the state to conserve, protect, restore, and enhance any endangered species or any threatened species and its habitat."8 "Central to CESA is its prohibition on the taking of an endangered or threatened species."
 Section 2080 of the Fish and Game Code states: "[n]o person shall . . . take, possess, purchase, or sell within this state, any species, or any part or product thereof, that . . . [is] determin[ed] to be an endangered species or a threatened species."
-To "take" means to hunt, pursue, catch, capture or kill or attempt to hunt, pursue, catch, capture, or kill.
-"Person" has been found to include state agencies, and the prohibition against take applies to wildlife located on public as well as private land.
+To "take" means to hunt, pursue, catch, capture or kill or attempt to hunt, pursue, catch, capture, or kill.10 "Person" has been found to include state agencies.
+11 In reaching this conclusion, the Court found that "interpreting section 2080 to exclude state agencies would lead to the unreasonable result that major actors, whose operations result in the taking of endangered and threatened species, would be exempt from the general take prohibition."12 The Court also noted "the general rule that '[l] aws providing for the conservation of natural resources' such as . . .
+CESA 'are of great remedial and public importance and thus should be construed liberally."13 The prohibition against take applies to wildlife located on public as well as private land.
+14